Gambling Laws in Canada

 Online Lottery in Canada

-Although there are no special Canadian online lottery laws, running online lotto sites is not allowed.
+Although there are no special Canadian online lottery laws, running online lotto sites in Canada is not allowed.
 However, Provincial Governments can also legalize the game within their border and there are various provincial and interprovincial lotto providers in Canada, that also offer the game online.
 Moreover, gamblers have free access to offshore websites.

 Online Bingo in Canada

-There are no specialized online bingo sites at a federal level, due to the Criminal Code.
+There are no specialized online bingo sites in Canada at a federal level, due to the Criminal Code.
 But there are many authorized provincial lotto providers that hold licenses to run bingo platforms.
 Furthermore, playing in bingo rooms is also possible in offshore online gambling sites targeting Canadian players.

 Online Sports Betting in Canada